lehendo/sovereign/README.md

 Search your screen history using natural language.
 Find that email, code snippet, or conversation you saw yesterday - even if you don't remember the exact words.

 ### Privacy First
-- **Automatic Blacklist**: Skips recording when you open password managers (Bitwarden, 1Password, KeePass, LastPass), incognito windows, or Tor Browser
 - **Local-Only**: All processing happens on your device.
 Zero network requests after initial setup
 - **Auto-Deletion**: Data older than 14 days is automatically removed
+- **Privacy Guards**: Currently disabled but code preserved for future use (see [Security](#security-considerations))

 ### Performance Optimized
 - **Smart Capture**: Only saves screenshots when your screen actually changes (perceptual hashing)
-- **Efficient Storage**: High-compression WebP format, automatic 1080p resizing for 4K displays
+- **Efficient Storage**: High-compression WebP format, automatic resizing for large displays (8K+)
 - **Low Resource Usage**: Runs in background with minimal CPU and memory footprint
+- **Multi-Monitor**: Automatically captures and combines all connected displays

 ### Modern Interface
 - Dark mode UI with Cmd+K search (macOS) / Ctrl+K (Windows/Linux)
 - Timeline slider to navigate your history
-- Real-time frame updates and live statistics
+- Real-time frame updates (auto-refreshes when new screenshots are captured)
-- Full-screen viewer with extracted text display
+- Full-screen viewer with zoom and pan capabilities
+- Extracted text display with OCR results

 ## Important Security Notice